 Stainburn Forest Black Trail

 Everyone who rides, loves riding new, quality trails but do you realise the amount of volunteer time and effort it takes to develop and maintaining them?
 SingltrAction exists due to the hard work of a relatively small group of people from many walks of life who are united by a love of trails and the riding that can be had.
 They are backed up by a slightly larger group of volunteers trail builders who sacrifice riding time to do the organising, raise the money and wield the tools that make dreams become a reality.

-Plus they have a few sessions at Buck Woods and a new project at Rawcliffe Park in York.
+- Plus they have a few sessions at Buck Woods and Rawcliffe Park in York.

 Both the North York Moors and the Yorkshire Dales are prime mountain biking country.
 There are over 1,600 km of bridleways, byways and green lanes to explore, all in remote, unspoilt countryside.
 The Dales are famous for their fast stone based bridleways and limestone plateaus while the Moors have some of best singletrack in England.
 Gems include Mastilles Lane (between Kilnsey and Malham), Fremington Edge in Swaledale, and around Rosedale on the North York Moors.

 Many trails have a great sense of history as well as being great fun to ride.
 A mixture of Roman roads, monastic highways, mining tracks and drovers roads, it is partly the variety which makes biking around Yorkshire so much fun and so interesting.
 Most are on gradients that keep you in the saddle rather than off and pushing!